jepsen-io/jepsen/doc/checker.md

 concerned, they're arbitrary values.
 However, our *client* understands how to interpret those operations, when it dispatches based on `(case (:f op) :read ...)`.
 Now we need a *model* of the system which understands those same operations.
-Knossos defines a Model data type, which takes a model and an operation to apply, and returns a new model resulting from that operation.
+Knossos defines a Model data type for us, which takes a model and an operation to apply, and returns a new model resulting from that operation.
+Here's what that looks like:

 ```clj
 (definterface+ Model